Public Relations (band): Present

 In 2019, PUBLIC RELATIONS started working on a new album.
 However, in the middle of the recording process, the vocalist Jan Ražnok announced his decision to leave the band.
 Nevertheless, they agreed on finishing the record together while looking for a new singer.
-That position was taken by Přemysl Weber, who performed with PUBLIC RELATIONS for the first time on 28 December 2019.
+That position was taken by Přemysl Weber († 2025), who performed with PUBLIC RELATIONS for the first time on 28 December 2019.
 The last album featuring Jan "Comar" Ražnok as one of the authors and a vocalist of the band was titled "Překonej svůj strach", and released on 2 February 2020.
 After six months, Přemysl Weber decided to leave the band.
 His place was taken by David Tobi Tobiasz, a former lead vocalist of groups Robson and Jeseter.

 With this line-up, PUBLIC RELATIONS recorded the album Naděje during 2021.
 It was released on 1 May 2022, and consisted of 12 new versions of songs from the band’s previous three records.
 For the first time in the history of the band, all lyrics on the album were sung in Czech.

+In 2022, the band finally ceased its activities.